Bali Restaurants and Dining - World Guide to Bali

 Lovinia's Jalan Bhina is another good bet on Bali, where restaurants and eateries cater to all tastes, including Thai, Indian, Mexican, and Italian, as well as the ubiquitous Balinese seafood.
 The Bukit Peninsula is also loaded with beachfront restaurants and Sanur is big on cafés and snack bars.

-Bali Restaurants and Dining: Different image of outdoor cafe tablesMany people favour Ubud as having the best eating in Bali and there are dozens of restaurants nestled along Jalan Sugriwa and Jalan Raya.
+Different image of outdoor cafe tablesMany people favour Ubud as having the best eating in Bali and there are dozens of restaurants nestled along Jalan Sugriwa and Jalan Raya.
 Monkey Forest is another popular eating area and has a glut of trendy restaurants and cafés, along with health food and vegetarian eateries.
 You can expect anything from Mediterranean menus to spicy Balinese dishes here.

 Another dining favourite is Candi Dasa, which is particularly renowned for its fresh seafood and its cheap prices.
 Everything from prawns to shark meat and barracuda is up for grabs here and there are also innumerable pizzerias and dedicated Balinese joints.
 If you are staying or visiting Denpasar, don't despair, as despite being such a large and bustling city on Bali, it does offer plenty in the way of authentic Balinese, Indonesian and international restaurants.
 Head for Jalan Sumatra and the markets for the best of dining in the capital.